Sue-Ann Chia traces the classic rags-to-riches story of a vegetable seller turned land speculator who left a hospital named after him in Singapore.

 - Tiong Bahru Estate.
 (2007.
 August 28).
 Tan Kim Ching.
 Retrieved from Tiong Bahru Estate Blog.

 - Cheong, K. (2014, July 28).
 Tan Tock Seng’s descendants celebrate Tiong Bahru link.
 The Straits Times, p.
-B3.
-Retrieved from Tan Tock Seng Hospital website.
+3. Retrieved from NewspaperSG.

 - Dhoraisingham & Samuel, 2003, p.
 91; The Orchid Society of Southeast Asia.
 (2014).
 Our history.
 Retrieved from The Orchid Society of Southeast Asia website.